 - Sand & Salt in your trunk in case your car gets stuck.

 - A snow shovel to keep in the trunk of your car, again in case you find yourself stuck in a deep patch of snow or need to dig out a buried car.

 - De-icing windshield washer fluid to make sure your windshield stays clear.

-Driving During The Winter – Prepare Yourself
+Driving During the Winter

 Now that we have reviewed some of the main considerations when preparing your car for driving during the winter, let’s turn to actually driving.
-There are nearly 200,000 vehicle incidents per year attributable to driving in wintery conditions in the US alone.
+There are nearly 200,000 vehicle incidents per year attributable to driving in wintry conditions in the US alone.
 Many of these incidents could have possibly been avoided through mindful preparation.
 Here are a few key winter driving tips before heading out this winter season:

 - Driving in the winter conditions can take longer.
 Plan on allowing additional time for your commute or trip.

 - Take notice of which roads you are traveling on.
 Backroads, Main Roads, and Highways are often cleared at different times, so they may present differing driving conditions.

 - Allow more space between cars on the road as the stopping distance is greatly increased when driving in snow and icy conditions.
 Giving yourself more room between the next vehicle will allow you to slow down and prevent skidding.